HCY-ASLEEP/GPU_Watcher/README.md

 # GPU_Watcher
+Alternative of nvitop.
-Faster than nvitop, lighter than nvitop too, but similar to nvitop capacities
+Faster than nvitop, lighter than nvitop too, but similar to nvitop capacities.